fac25/fac25-week5-Lisa-Manoela/README.md

 this site is deployed on Netlify

 ## Criteria
--[x] Accept at least 2 kinds of user input
+- [x] Accept at least 2 kinds of user input
--[x] Have some form of persistent state and interactivity
+- [x] Have some form of persistent state and interactivity
 ### Stretch criteria
--[x] Save your state to localstorage so you can leave the page and come back later -[] Make it look great
+- [x] Save your state to localstorage so you can leave the page and come back later
+- [] Make it look great

 ## User Stories